 Koh Samet – Where To Stay

-If you want to stay in the biggest, most popular beach areas, look at Sai Kaew, Ao Phai, and Ao Vong Duen.
+If you want to stay in the biggest, most popular beach areas, look at Sai Kaew, Ao Phai (Samed Villa Resort is here), and Ao Vong Duen.
 If you prefer a quieter trip to Ko Samet, look further afield.
-Ao Phai and Ao Kiu ( shark point) are popular for scuba diving.
-There were PADI centers, at Ao Phrao and Ao Kiu Na Nok, but this may have changed since the time of writing, please double-check for yourselves.
+Ao Phai and Ao Kiu (shark point) are popular for scuba diving.

 Visiting Koh Samet As Budget Backpackers

 Long, long ago, before kids, my husband and I took a year-long round the world trip.
-We spent a lot of time in Bangkok, hanging around waiting for flights, buses and trains and we became pretty sick of the place.
+We spent a lot of time in Bangkok, hanging around waiting for flights, buses and trains and we became tired of being in the city.
 We decided to take a holiday within a holiday and pop down to Koh Samet for a week.
-We were on a very tight budget and knew that accommodation would be more expensive on the island, but we took a chance and went.

 So, we found ourselves and our backpacks at the ferry drop off at one end of Koh Samet and we started walking, and walking, and walking.
 It was hot, midday sun, we were dressed in our travelling kit, hiking boots and jeans.
 Walking on sand, mostly, and carrying everything on our backs.
-The island is about 7 Km long, we walked most of it.
-It wasn’t nice and I was very grumpy.
-Chef took the full force of my displeasure fairly well.

 All the accommodation we tried was either full or too expensive, we walked almost to the far end of the island before we found a basic room with a bed.
 It was VERY basic, not pretty at all, but it had a bed, an outside toilet and a hosepipe that doubled as a shower, so that was fine.
 It was $10/night.
+You won’t find those prices, nor the simple beach shacks, today.

 The guy that ran the place had a little kiosk where he sold coffee, that was it.